lornasw93/api-the-musical-kind/README.md

 ### However, I have... ✅
 * Developed 2 separate projects (BE, FE) using different tech stacks including hosting
-* Created new sub-domains to use
+* Created new sub-domain to use
 * FE is from scratch, no template
 * BE is minimal
 * Tested APIs using Postman and Swagger